mrclapham/react-es6-appseed/README.md

 * Asynchrounously get some data from a web-service (probably getting it back as JSON)
 * filter, reorder and generally slice and dice that data for display

 For this we need to add some middleware.
-For more about middleware see: [http://redux.js.org/docs/advanced/Middleware.html](http://redux.js.org/docs/advanced/Middleware.html)
+The middleware is needed as the returned value from the action is not the {type: BLAH, payload: 'blah'} shape Redux is expecting - it is function.
+The middleware will deal with this.
+For more about middleware see: [http://redux.js.org/docs/advanced/Middleware.html](http://redux.js.org/docs/advanced/Middleware.html).

 Refering back to stage 4, we need to add the lines: